SFOE/SSMDS/Specification.md

 A **station** is a place described by coordinates where vehicles are positioned.
 Every station belongs to a sharing system.

 A **vehicle** is a shared mobility asset such as a bike.
 When its not used it belongs to a station.
-Every vehicle belongs to a sharing system.
+Every vehicle belongs to a station.

 ![alt text](https://github.com/SFOE/SwissSharedMobility/blob/master/images/SwissSharedMobility_overview.png)